z3dtech/sto/README.md

 sto setup
 ```

 Note: `sto setup` will build a config.json file which you can edit directly. <br />More details on what you can do with it are provided in example.config.json in this repo.
-Do not edit the example.config.json.
 <br /><br />
 To run
 ```